sary357/FastAPIDemo/README.md

 ```

-- The following example is an incorrect response.
-As you can see here, status code is http `400` (Bad Request).
+-  The following is the response when receiving an invalid request.
+As you can see here, status code is http `400` (Bad Request) and `null` body.
 ```bash
 $ curl --verbose -X POST http://localhost:8081/save-vote -d ''
 Note: Unnecessary use of -X or --request, POST is already inferred.